ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **D1.7** RPP domain objects MUST support EPP password-based Authorisation Information (authInfo) for transfer operations (see R8.5).

-**D1.8** RPP MUST provide functional equivalents for EPP domain status values (e.g., ok, inactive, client/server<command>Prohibited, pending<command>). and define their mapping to RPP responses and HTTP status codes.
+**D1.8** RPP MUST provide functional equivalents for EPP domain status values (e.g., ok, inactive, client/server<command>Prohibited, pending<command>) and define their mapping to RPP responses and HTTP status codes.
 The protocol MUST define which statuses can be set by the server and which can be set by the sponsoring client.

 **D1.9** RPP MUST enforce referential integrity. the parent domain name for a subordinate host object MUST not be deleted.
 RPP MUST return a conflict error when deletion is disallowed and the domain representation MAY include an attribute with information about linked objects.